Hydrodynamic gradient expansion in linear response theory: Matching

 The coefficients $a_{n}$, $b_{n}$ and $c_{n}$ are directly related to the transport coefficients defined in the standard way.
 Up to third order in gradients one has

-The explicit relation between hydrodynamic dispersion relations~\eqref{eq.omegahs} and hydrodynamic constitutive relations as encapsulated by Eqs.~\eqref{eq.an} and~\eqref{eq.bncn} is our main result.
-Its importance stems from the fact that it connects well-studied hydrodynamic dispersion relations as series in small~$k$ with real space hydrodynamic constitutive relations which previously have only been tested at large orders for expanding plasma systems.
-In the rest of the paper, we explore the implications of this relation on the radius of convergence of the hydrodynamic gradient expansion in real space.
+The explicit relation between hydrodynamic dispersion relations~\eqref{eq.omegahs} and hydrodynamic constitutive relations as encapsulated by \eqref{eq.an} and~\eqref{eq.bncn} will directly lead to our main result on the convergence of the gradient expansion in linearized relativistic hydrodynamics.
+Its importance stems from the fact that it connects well-studied hydrodynamic dispersion relations as series in small~$k$ with position-space hydrodynamic constitutive relations.